oxcompsoc/learntocode/session3/README.md

 In this exercise you should just write a function that takes a polynomial represented in this way and outputs the equivalent equation, as above.

+Can you make this nicer by not printing a term if the coefficient is zero?

 **Note:** This exercise doesn't come with a test case; the intention is that you write some code that you can use later for debugging.
 If you get stuck however, the solution is [here][exercise15].